lilab-bcb/cumulus/docs/cellranger/sc_multiome.rst

 	sample1,s1_atac,GRCh38-2020-A_arc_v2.0.0,gs://fc-e0000000-0000-0000-0000-000000000000/VK10WBC9ZZ/Fastq,atac

-In the above example, the linked samples will be processed by *cellranger arc* altogether.
+In the above example, the linked samples will be processed altogether.
+And the output will be one subfolder named ``sample1``.

 Workflow input
 ++++++++++++++

-For single-cell multiomics data, ``cellranger_workflow`` takes sequencing reads as input (FASTQ files, or TAR files containing FASTQ files), and runs ``cellranger-arc ount``.
+For single-cell multiomics data, ``cellranger_workflow`` takes sequencing reads as input (FASTQ files, or TAR files containing FASTQ files).
 Revalant workflow inputs are described below, with required inputs highlighted in bold.

 .. list-table::
 	:widths: 5 30 30 20